Sophie-Williams/steam-hboost/README.md

 # steam-hboost
 A simple steam idler / hour booster.
-I'm currently running the script on FreeBSD with pm2.
+All configuration is done in IdlerConfig.js, you can also do multiple accounts at once.